Spring Valley Park

 Development and Transformation

-In its early days, visitors came to drink from the springs, and a lake formed by damming some of the spring water was a popular attraction.
-By the mid-20th century, the springs and the lake had mostly disappeared, replaced by recreational facilities like tennis courts.
+People would come from all around to drink from the refreshing springs, and a lake created by damming some of the spring water became a popular attraction.
+As the mid-20th century rolled around, the springs gradually dried up and the original lake disappeared, making way for recreational facilities like tennis courts.

 Notable Landmarks